-Each drawer gets filled with a variety of different counters...some "standard" issue ones--and others that I have picked up at the dollar store and other fun places!
+Each drawer gets filled with a variety of different counters…some “standard” issue ones–and others that I have picked up at the dollar store and other fun places!
+Mini erasers, bingo counters, plastic “gems” from the floral area…all work just great and are super inexpensive.

 To me, the most important thing is that students have easy access to everything they need WITHOUT prompting.
 We want them to independently use tools and to THINK about what will help them solve the problems they encounter!

-This is my trusty dusty math cart...a shelf for a tub of markers and a tub of fabric square for erasers and the top shelf for my whiteboards.
-We can wheel it to wherever the math happens!!!
+This is my trusty dusty math cart…a shelf for a tub of markers and a tub of fabric squares for erasers and the top shelf for my whiteboards.
+We can wheel it to wherever the math happens!
+I have had a LOT of requests about where I got this cart…it’s so old I can’t even tell you!
+I have put an affiliate link on Amazon to something I think would work just as well (and actually much cuter!)

-I'd love to hear any great math organization tips you might have!
+I’d love to hear any great math organization tips you might have!
 I love to learn new ways to make MY life easier and to make math more accessible to students.
-Feel free to post great ideas below!
+Remember, we want students to be independent so we can free ourselves up to teach, observe, and coach!